-The 2015 PEA reports total Measured and Indicated resources at 134,500 ozs gold contained in 3,373,000 tons of mineralized material grading 0.040 opt Au using a cutoff grade of 0.007 opt gold.
-Inferred resources were reported at 6,600 ozs gold contained in 160,000 tons of mineralized material grading 0.041 opt Au using a cutoff grade of 0.007 opt Au.
+grading 0.041 opt Au using a cutoff grade of 0.007 opt Au.
 In order to comply with the CIM definition for resources, only those mineralized blocks contained within a designed pit shell are reported as resources.
 These resources are contained in two conceptual pits, the Wheeler and the Wilson, based on a gold price of US\$1,425.

-In August 2020, yearly land payments were made to the BLM and Lyon County to keep the property in good standing.
+Since August 2020, yearly land payments were made to the BLM and Lyon County to keep the property in good standing.